How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 YouTube’s popularity has continued to increase, taking the platform to over 2 billion global users.
 In Canada, YouTube is the top video-streaming website, and nearly 66% of Canadians over the age of 18 watch content on the platform at least once a week.2 In Canada, 18-to-34-year-olds form the largest group of users.2

 Brand reliance on YouTube is on the rise, in part due to the ease with which YouTube-hosted videos can be embedded into other communications—including websites, emails and presentations.
 The platform also offers significant opportunities for engagement.
+It’s a powerful search engine for video content.
 In the U.S., YouTube reaches more 18-to-34-year-olds than any cable network.4

-More than 70% of the total global users view videos via mobile devices, streaming them for an average of 41.9 minutes daily.5 The “how-to” category of videos remains one of the most popular across all demographics.
+More than 70% of the total global users view videos via mobile devices, streaming them for an average of 41.9 minutes daily.5 Long-form content, tutorials, vlogs and ads are popular, with the “how-to” category of videos remaining one of the most popular across all demographics.
 So, if you’re looking for a channel to engage with your audience, showcase your expertise and establish your brand as a go-to, knowledgeable resource, YouTube is one of the best.

 Pinterest